-The law of the process is a weak solution of the Kolmogorov forward equation \eqref{EqEvolm}, but from \cite{Taniguchi}, since the H\"ormander bracket condition is fullfilled, this equation admits a unique strong solution which is $\mathcal C^\infty$. \end{proof}
+The law of the process is a weak solution of the Kolmogorov forward equation \eqref{EqEvolm}, but from \cite{Taniguchi}, since the H\"ormander bracket condition is fulfilled, this equation admits a unique strong solution which is $\mathcal C^\infty$. \end{proof}

-In particular $h_t = \frac{\dd m_t}{\dd \mu_{\varepsilon_t}}$ is well-defined and smooth.
+In particular, $h_t = \frac{\dd m_t}{\dd \mu_{\varepsilon_t}}$ is well-defined and smooth.

 \begin{prop} For all $t>0$, $m_t>0$.
-In particular $h_t$ is bounded below by a positive constant on any compact set. \end{prop} \begin{proof} Following \cite[Lemma 4.2]{GadatPanloup2013}, it is sufficient to prove the deterministic system associated to the diffusion is approximatively controlable, meaning that for any $z_0,z_1\in\R^{2d}$, for any $\eta >0$ and for any $T>0$ there exist a control $u\in\mathcal C([0,T],\R^d)$ such that the solution $z(t) = \po x(t),y(t)\pf$ of
+In particular $h_t$ is bounded below by a positive constant on any compact set. \end{prop} \begin{proof} Following \cite[Lemma 4.2]{GadatPanloup2013}, it is sufficient to prove that the deterministic system associated to the diffusion is approximatively controllable, meaning that for any $z_0,z_1\in\R^{2d}$, for any $\eta >0$ and for any $T>0$, there exists a control $u\in\mathcal C([0,T],\R^d)$ such that the solution $z(t) = \po x(t),y(t)\pf$ of

-where $F_t(x,y) = \frac{\na_x U(x)}{\varepsilon_t} + \frac{y}{\sigma(\varepsilon_t)}$, satisfies $|z(T)-z_1|\leq \eta$.
+where $F_t(x,y) = \frac{\na_x U(x)}{\varepsilon_t} + \frac{y}{\theta(\varepsilon_t)}$, satisfies $|z(T)-z_1|\leq \eta$.
 Let $z^*(t)$ be the uncontrolled motion, namely the solution of the equation with $u = 0$, and